VIKAS9793/KrishiRakshak-2.0/docs/QUICKSTART.md

-# KrishiRakshak – AI-Powered Crop Health Guardian
+# KrishiSahayak – AI-Powered Crop Health Guardian

 > **स्वस्थ फसल, समृद्ध किसान** | **Healthy Crops, Prosperous Farmers**

 ## 🚀 Quick Start Guide

-Welcome to KrishiRakshak - an AI-powered plant disease detection system designed for farmers and agricultural professionals.
+Welcome to KrishiSahayak - an AI-powered plant disease detection system designed for farmers and agricultural professionals.
 This guide will help you set up and use our deep learning-based solution for accurate and explainable plant disease classification.

 ### 🤖 AI/ML Overview

-KrishiRakshak leverages state-of-the-art **Deep Learning** and **Computer Vision** techniques to analyze plant leaf images and detect diseases with high accuracy.
+KrishiSahayak leverages state-of-the-art **Deep Learning** and **Computer Vision** techniques to analyze plant leaf images and detect diseases with high accuracy.
 The system is built using:

 - **Core Model**: Fine-tuned MobileNetV3 Large (pre-trained on ImageNet)
 - **Framework**: PyTorch Lightning for scalable training